 Goal: Learn to save and load data in JSON format.

-JSON (JavaScript Object Notation) is a text file format for storing data.
+JSON (JavaScript Object Notation) is a text format for storing data.
+It looks like a Python dictionary, is human-readable, and is supported by every programming language.

 {